charlenelecouturier/restApi/README.md

 ## To use the UI app :
 <i>run : php artisan serve </i>

-<p>features : create and delete shortened url, get an original URL from a shortened url asking the api
+<p>Features : create and delete shortened URLs, get an original URL from a shortened URL asking the API

 ## To use the Artisan console :
 ### 2 commands : <p>